temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 ![image](https://user-images.githubusercontent.com/6764957/122290279-287e3a00-cf26-11eb-8dd6-3133016a0bd9.png)

-As a queue timeout, `ScheduleToStart` is unique in that it **cannot be retried** — all a retry would do is pop the activity right back on to the same queue!
+As a queue timeout, `ScheduleToStart` is unique in that it **doesn't result in a retry** — all a retry would do is pop the activity right back on to the same queue!

 The Schedule-To-Start Timeout is most useful when you have a concrete plan to reroute an Activity Task to a different Task Queue, if a given Task Queue is not draining in adequate time.
 You can also reschedule a whole set of other Activity Executions or do other compensation logic based on this timeout.
 This is a powerful feature for building ultra-reliable systems, however most users will not need this since you can horizontally scale the number of Workers easily.

-Generally, issues with Schedule-To-Start` are better addressed by scaling Activity Workers accordingly, rather than by adding timeouts.
+Generally, issues with Schedule-To-Start are better addressed by scaling Activity Workers accordingly, rather than by adding timeouts.

 ## Putting it all together - a recruiting example